wovo/hwcpp/docs/hwcpp-getting-started.md

 # 2 Using the Arduino IDE

+The AVR IDE is (IMO) not a very good IDE and its build process is slow, but it is easy to install and contains a lot of build and download tools.

 By itself, the Arduino IDE will use an old version of the compiler, and the C++ language version is set to C++11.
-For HwCpp C++17 and concepts are required, hence you must install a differet compiler toolchain, and change the language version.
+For HwCpp C++17 and concepts are required, hence you must install a different compiler toolchain, and change the language version.

 Do these steps: